remix-run/remix/decisions/0009-do-not-rely-on-treeshaking-for-correctness.md

 ## Decision

-Do not rely on treeshaking for correctness.
+Do not rely on implicit, cross-module treeshaking for correctness.
 Instead:

 - Forcibly remove server-only route exports and then explicitly run a dead-code elimination pass